rtucker1/TrilogyDemo/01-C2Research.md

 - The framework must have a full version released, i.e. the version must be 1.0 or higher.
 No "beta" or "PoC" versions allowed.

+Note: It's OK to have your primary C2 not support all operating systems, as long as the secondary or tertiary supports them.

 ### Instructions

 Using the help of the C2 matrix and Google, find three different C2 frameworks that fit your operational needs.
 For each framework you've identified as a good candidate, answer the following questions